Clear Lake (region): Demographics

 The Clear Lake Area contains diverse communities.
 Based on data from the U.S. Census Bureau and the City of Houston the area had following demographic statistics in 2000.
 The total population of the area was approximately 141,980.
 The median household income was approximately $64,742 (US).
 The population was 81.6% white, 4.4% African-American, and 6.1% Asian.
 The comparable statistics for nearby Houston were a median household income of $36,616, 49.3% white, 25.3% African American, and 5.3% Asian.
 The comparable U.S. statistics were a median household income of $41,994, 75.1% white, 12.3% African American, and 3.6% Asian.

-Apart from Houston and Pasadena, which are only partially within the Clear Lake area, League City is the area's largest community.
+Apart from Houston, which is only partially within the Clear Lake area, League City is the area's largest community.
 As of 2000 Taylor Lake Village has the highest median household income in the area and Webster has the lowest.

 Education

 The primary institution of higher learning in the area is the University of Houston–Clear Lake (UHCL).
 UHCL is separate and distinct from the University of Houston (UH), but it is part of the larger University of Houston System.
 The university offers a wide spectrum of programs including what it touts as the most complete biotechnology graduate programs in the state.
 Additionally San Jacinto College has extension centers in the area.

-Primary and secondary education are provided by Clear Creek Independent School District, which serves most of the area's communities with the exception of outlying parts of Pasadena and League City.
+Primary and secondary education are provided by Clear Creek Independent School District, which serves most of the area's communities with the exception of outlying parts of League City.
 As of 2009 Clear Creek ISD was ranked as a "recognized" district (the second-highest ranking) by the Texas Education Agency.
 25 (65%) of the district's schools were ranked as "exemplary" (the highest ranking) and the rest were ranked as "recognized".
 For comparison, 29% of all schools in Texas rated by the TEA were ranked as "exemplary".